psam3210/a1-hello-world/README.md

 When you are done, type `control-c` into your terminal where the web server is running to stop it.

+### VSCode Option

+VSCode supports a wide range of [extensions](https://marketplace.visualstudio.com/vscode) that are written by its community.
+One such extension is the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension, which allows VSCode to run a development server for you to access.
+You are also welcome to use this for your development.

 **As you develop, you may notice that your webpage does not always display the most up to date information.
 Make sure that you [disable cache](https://stackoverflow.com/a/7000899) or hard refresh Google Chrome (`Shift-Command-R`).**

 ## 0. Hello, World!